diazridzky/Customer-Personality-Segmentation/README.md

 * Sum up all the marketing campaigns the customer accepted
 * Transformed Dt_Customer by converting the data type from string to datetime
 * Made a new column named Date_Collected based on the assumption that the last time the data was updated was December 7, 2014
-* Made a new column named Customer_Enrolled based on subtraction between Date_Collected with Dt_Customer
+* Made a new column named Customer_Enrolled based on subtraction between Date_Collected with Dt_Customer to get the total days of the customer's enrollment in the company
-* Made a new column named Days_Active based on subtraction between Customer_Enrolled with Recency
+* Made a new column named Days_Active based on subtraction between Customer_Enrolled with Recency to get the days when the customer was actively interact with the company
 * Dropped columns such as ID, Year_Birth, Kidhome, Teenhome, Dt_Customer, Z_CostContact, Z_Revenue, Date_Collected, Customer_Enrolled to reduce the dimensionality of the dataset
 * Removed Outliers